-MATH 0999.
-Support for College Algebra.
-This course is intended to provide corequisite support for students requiring remediation in mathematics while they are enrolled in MATH 1111 - College Algebra.
+MATH 0998.
+Support for Mathematical Modeling.
+This course is intended to provide corequisite support for students requiring remediation in mathematics while they are enrolled in MATH 1101 - Introduction to Mathematical Modeling.
 0-2-1 (Institutional Credit)

 MATH 1001.
 Quantitative Reasoning.
-This course emphasizes quantitative reaoning skills needed for informed citizens to understand the world around them.
+This course emphasizes quantitative reasoning skills needed for informed citizens to understand the world around them.
 Topics include logic, basic probability, data analysis, and modeling from data.
 Prerequisite: Passing or exempting MATH 0987.
 A grade of "C" or better is required for graduation.
 3-0-3